- F. Lynn Godfriaux

 “Come on, Angela, you can come up with more than that.”

-idea of her relying so heavily on Gary irked me.
-Angela was four years my junior, had graduated with a Masters in
+her relying so heavily on Gary irked me.
+Angela was four years my junior, had graduated with a Masters in Sociology, and

-Sociology, and was now a social worker at the community hospital in Norman.
-At twenty-four she was quiet, an
+was now a social worker at the community hospital in Norman.
+At twenty-four she was quiet, an excellent listener, and

 “Gary Tacque.”
 She looked at me.